Must-try dishes

 Price: $18-26 (fillet plate)

-The cone-shaped beef-and-lamb gyros that Chicago's Greektown standardised in the 1970s: thin shaved meat, pita, tomato, onion and tzatziki, served with fries.
+The cone-shaped beef-and-lamb gyros loaf that Chicago's Greektown standardised in the 1970s, thin shaved meat tucked into pita with tomato, onion and tzatziki, the Halsted Street lunch staple.

 Where: Greek Islands